 Student View - Assignment Completion

-When students complete your entire assignment, they will receive an "Assignment Complete!" message as seen below.
-From there, students have the option to begin Awakening Freeplay, or to go back to complete additional teacher assignments.
+When students complete your entire assignment, students will then be rewarded with coins and they will also receive an "You're all done with your assignment!" message as seen below.
+From there, students have the option to begin Awakening Freeplay or to go back to complete additional teacher assignments.

 NOTE: If your students do not see the visual indicator shown below, they have NOT fully completed the assignment.